mahmoud/lithoxyl/docs/overview.rst

    Even if message formatting fails, the log message will degrade gracefully.
-As a rule, Lithoxyl degrades gracefully, to minimize impact to core application logic.
+As a rule, Lithoxyl degrades gracefully, to minimize impact to your application's primary functionality.

 Furthermore, in cases like this, where you want the whole function logged, you can simply do::